DeGefen/BigData/content/Questions/Questions.md

 - C) HDFS is only for small files
 - D) HDFS does not support directories
 ?
-- Amswer: B) HDFS supports unlimited file size and block replication
+- Answer: B) HDFS supports unlimited file size and block replication
 Explanation: HDFS is designed for large-scale storage with unlimited file size and block replication for fault tolerance.
 See: [[HDFS]]

 Question: Which of the following is a limitation of HDFS?